20% OFF 6 months of Helium 10

 Amazon Barcode

+There’s a reason why you may want to use a FNSKU barcode more than any standard UPC, and that’s the code’s individuality.
+Since Amazon is a vast platform, there may be other sellers selling the same product as you.
 When two sellers have identical codes, it becomes tough for Amazon to track which account got the order.
 Following the barcodes in reverse to get the original seller can indeed be a cumbersome task.

-• A valid FNKSU barcode
+• A valid FNSKU barcode

-• Product name like dog kong, toy, etc.
+• Product name dog kong, toy, etc.

-• Product conditions like used, new, etc.
+• Product conditions used, new, etc.

-2. Amazon label service
+2. Amazon Label Service

 Amazon label service gives you a straightforward option to let Amazon add your stickers at the fulfillment center.
 However, you are supposed to change your ‘Who prints’ setting to ‘Amazon’ to activate the service.
-Amazon US charges a flat fee of $0.30 per item for standard FBA and $0.10 per item FBA Small and Light.
+Amazon US charges a flat label fee of $0.30 per item for standard FBA and $0.10 per item for FBA Small and Light.
 In comparison, Amazon Europe charges £0.15, £0.25, and £0.35 per item, depending on the size.

 If your products qualify for manufacturer barcodes, you can use the existing barcodes avoiding the hassle of printing.

-Ordering custom printed barcodes can be an easy way to streamline your labeling process without spending much time.
-You can let third-party companies create custom printed barcodes with shape, size, and design elements.
+Ordering custom-printed barcodes can be an easy way to streamline your labeling process without spending much time.
+You can let third-party companies create custom-printed barcodes with shape, size, and design elements.

-How to print labels at home?
+How to Print Labels at Home?

 Step 1: Open your Amazon Seller Central and log in to your seller’s account.